gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 # Automated deployments with Wercker

 In this tutorial we will set up a basic Hugo project and then configure a free tool called Wercker to automatically deploy the generated site any time we add an article.
 We will deploy it to GitHub pages as that is easiest to set up, but you will see that we can use anything.
-This tutorial takes you through every step of the process, complete with screenshots, and is fairly long.
+This tutorial takes you through every step of the process, complete with screenshots and is fairly long.

 The  assumptions made for this tutorial are that you know how to use git for version control, and have a GitHub account.
 In case you are unfamiliar with these, in their [help section](https://help.github.com/articles/set-up-git/) GitHub has an explanation of how to install and use git and you can easily sign up for a free GitHub account as well.